syyunn/import-penetration-and-protection/README.md

 <img src="./federal-register.png">

+#### Model Selection

-- For the model part, I could try linear regression as above, or,
+- For the model part, I could try linear regression as above

-- I could perform `ablation study` with `Probabilistic Forecasting models`
+- Or, I could perform `ablation study` with `Probabilistic Forecasting models`
 <p align=center> <img src="./pf.png" width="500"></p>

-  - PF models gets the fixed `n-window sized input` and then predict next `n+t` period of output (n,t are hyperparameters)
+  - PF model get the fixed `n-window sized input` and then predict next `n+t` period of output (n,t are hyperparameters)
   - I'd let the model to see the n periods of trade volume data and then predict the count of certain product group mentioned in the federal register or not.
   - To perform ablation, we could check whether the introduction of addtional `lobbied` feature (whether the product is lobbied or not for that input period of time; retrieved from lobbyview) actually increase the prediction accuracy or not.

+- Which Data (Tariff or Federal Register) or Model (Linear Regression or PF) will be better for the writing sample?